golang/proposal/design/19308-number-literals.md

 and to add underscore as a base-prefix-or-digit separator (case 0b0011 above; see rationale below), along with appropriate library support.
+Finally, to fit the existing imaginary literals seemlessly into the new number literals, we propose that the imaginary suffix `i` may be used on any (non-imaginary) number literal.

 ### Language Changes